scotentSD/patterns/_docs/Content/05-Service-services-should-be-verbs.md

 ## Key principles ##
 - **Service names should be VERBS and not NOUNS**
-- Service names should be easy to underatsnd.
+- Service names should be easy to understand
-- Service names should say what they do.
+- Service names should say what they do
--

 ## Pattern
 - xxx